 Why your budget isn't working

-If you’re still figuring out why your budget is not working, here are 3 possible reasons:
+If you’re still figuring out why your budget is not working, here are some possible reasons:

 1. You didn't count all of your real expenses